Jeremy Senglin

-Jeremy Senglin (born March 24, 1995) is an American professional basketball player for Pallacanestro Reggiana of the Lega Basket Serie A. He played college basketball for Weber State University.
+Jeremy Senglin (born March 24, 1995) is an American professional basketball player for Nanterre 92 of the LNB Pro A. He played college basketball for Weber State University.

 College career

 Senglin came to Weber State from James Bowie High School in Arlington, Texas.
 He was named first-team All-Big Sky Conference as a junior and senior.
-On March 10, 2017 Senglin became the second player in school history, and the fourth in conference history, to eclipse the 2,000 career point mark.
+On March 10, 2017, Senglin became the second player in school history, and the fourth in conference history, to eclipse the 2,000 career point mark.
 He finished as Weber State's all-time leading scorer at the time he graduated.
 He also left as Weber State's and the Big Sky's career leader in 3-pointers made with 345.
 Set a school and Big Sky single-season record by making 132 3-pointers during his senior year, the most 3-pointers of any player in the country.
 He finished second in the nation in 3-pointers per game at 3.9, and was sixth in the country in 3-point percentage at 44.7 percent.
 Led the Wildcats in points, field goals made, 3-pointers made, free throws made, minutes played, assists, and steals.
 He was twice a part of Big Sky regular season and tournament championship teams and twice played in the NCAA Tournament.